class Player

 runCommand(command: str) None

 Run the command as if it was typed in chat as /-command by and at the location of the given entity.
+Returns immediately without waiting for the command to finish executing.

 entity.runCommand("kill") # kill this entity